- Alise Talley

 14. Coastal Empire Brew Co.

-For the beer connoisseurs, the Coastal Empire Brew Co. gives the best of local flavors, like the Savannah Brown Ale and Tybee Island Blonde.
-The Brewery provides 16 different beer taps with seating to sit and down a cold one.
+The Coastal Empire Brew Co. gives the best local flavors for beer connoisseurs, like the Savannah Brown Ale and Tybee Island Blonde.
+The brewery provides 16 different beer taps with seating for sitting and down a cold one.

 15. Juliette Gordon Low Birthplace